TheMrityunjayPathak/TheMrityunjayPathak/README.md

 • Database : I can work with MySQL, a popular database system to handle and retrieve data effectively.

-• Experiment Tracking : I'm familiar with MLflow, a platform that helps managing and tracking machine learning experiments.

 • BI Tool : I'm familiar with Power BI, which makes it easy to create dynamic dashboards and generate business reports.

+• Excel : I can work with Excel for data cleaning, data analysis and creating reports with advanced formulas and pivot tables.

 • Web Application : I have experience with Streamlit, a library that helps create custom web applications for machine learning.